-- 2 Double Shots of Espresso + 12 Ounces Hot Water (just below boiling)
+- 2 Double Shots of Espresso + 12 Ounces of Hot Water (just below boiling)

 - OR or 14 ounces brewed drip coffee

 Put the above in a blender for 30 seconds.
-I used a BlendTec, and the results are a well mixed, frothy, creamy result.
+I used a BlendTec, and the results are a well-mixed, frothy, and creamy result.
 I drink it out of a large latte mug.

 Bulletproof Coffee lends itself well to a low-carb and/or high-fat diet.

-This Bulletproof Coffee Recipe might sound weird, but I think you will be pleasantly surprised with the flavor and how you feel, if you just give it a try.
+This Bulletproof Coffee Recipe might sound weird, but I think you will be pleasantly surprised by the flavor and how you feel if you just give it a try.